 Movie Review: "Viral"

-Emma (Sofia Black-D'Elia) is a decent girl at her school.
+Emma (Sofia Black-D'Elia) is a decent student.
 She does her homework, and has an innocent crush on a boy at her school.
 There is another girl, Stacy (Analeigh Tipton), who is a rebel.
 She smokes at school, is very openly affectionate with her boyfriend and takes advantage of any opportunity in which she can mess with Emma.
 Oh, and the two girls are sisters.
 As if that was not bad enough, their dad is a teacher at their school and does not hesitate at an opportunity to embarrass Emma in his class.

 The Pros & Cons

-Generic Characters (-4pts)
+Generic Characters (-5pts)

-The Infected (+8pts)
+The Infected (+6pts)

-Bad Decisions (-6pts)
+Bad Decisions (-5pts)

-Slows Down (-4pts)
+Slowed Way Down (-4pts)

 Pro: Sisters (+4pts)

-Con: Slows Down (-5pts)
+Con: Generic Characters (-5pts)

-Pro: The Infected (+8pts)
+Pro: The Infected (+6pts)

 Why are zombies not very scary?
 Because they are usually very slow.
-Luckily, the creatures in this film are not zombies.
+Luckily, the creatures in this movie were not zombies.
 They were not dead even dead at all.
-Instead, they were people who were controlled by the parasite that has infected them.
-The infected are very fast, very strong, and cannot see.
-Instead, the infected operate entirely on their senses of sound and touch.
+Instead, they were people who were controlled by the parasite that had infected them.
+The infected were very fast, very strong, but could see.
+Instead, the infected operated entirely on their senses of sound and touch.

-If they cannot hear anything, parasitic tentacles start coming out of the hosts' mouth and ears in an attempt to hear more clearly.
-These things are gross, violent, and extremely dangerous.
-It really felt like one could not outrun or out power one of these things which is something that zombie films are missing.
-My only issue with the infected was that they rarely do more than spit blood on people.
-Sure, they felt threatening during the movie, but I feel like the threat would have been more impactful if we had seen what these creatures were capable of doing if they caught someone.
+If they could hear anything, parasitic tentacles would come out of the hosts' mouth and ears in an attempt to hear more clearly.
+These things were gross, violent, and extremely dangerous.
+It really felt like you could not outrun or out power one of these things which is something that zombie movies are usually missing.
+My only issue with the infected was that they rarely did more than spit blood on people.
+Sure, they felt threatening during the movie, but I feel like the threat would have been more impactful if we had seen the full extent of what these things were capable of doing if they caught someone.

-Con: Bad Decisions (-6pts)
+Con: Bad Decisions (-5pts)

 This is one issue that too many horror films suffer from.
-Yet again, we have a horror film in which the plot relies heavily on the main characters making poor decisions.
+Yet again, with Viral, we had a horror film in which the plot relied heavily on the main characters making poor decisions.
 Someone you know has just been infected?
 Sure, sleep next to them, on a bed, in an enclosed space.
 There is an infected creature on the other side of your front door?
-Sure, walk closer to the door and look through the peep hole so you can be sure it is still there (which it definitely would be.
+Sure, walk closer to the door and look through the peep hole so you can be sure it is still there—which it definitely would be.

 Pro: Intensity (+5pts)

-Grade: C+ (75pts)
+Grade: C+ (76pts)